yogesh-kumar-27/yogesh-kumar-27/README.md

 <h3 align="left">Hi There!
 I Am Yogesh!
 I Am A Enthusiastic Front End Web Developer, Am Interested In IT And Everything In Its Orbit., I Am Looking For A Company Willing To Offer Me A Placement Among Their Developers.
 In Return, I Would Offer My Full Commitment, And Be A Pleasant And Friendly Addition To Your Team.
 I Am Therefore Currently Looking For A Job Or An Internship As A Front-End Developer.My Passion Lies In Learning About The Latest Technologies.</h3>

 <!-- <p align="center"> <img src="https://komarev.com/ghpvc/?username=yogesh-kumar-27&label=Profile%20views&color=0e75b6&style=flat" alt="yogesh-kumar-27" /> </p> -->
+### A few things about me

+- 💻 I'm web developer, designer, content creator and student
+- 📍 I'm from India
+- 🕸️ I am passionate about building websites with Next.js
+- 🤝 I like to meet new people
+- 🎾 I like to play all sports and play tennis on a daily basis

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=yogesh-kumar-27" alt="yogesh-kumar-27" /></a> </p> -->